microcosm/natureOfCode/readme.md

 Nature of Code / openFrameworks
 ===============================
-Concepts and ideas from Daniel Shiffman's amazing book, written in openFrameworks.
+Concepts and ideas from Daniel Shiffman's amazing book, written in openFrameworks (0.8.4).

 ![The book](book.jpg)